JoshuaDelosSantos/ai-driven-survey-analysis/documentations/architectural-iterations/llm-reasoning-14-07-2025.md

-# LLM-Driven Tool Selection Architecture Plan
+# LLM-Driven Reasoning Architecture Plan (Revised)
-**Date:** 14 July 2025
+**Date:** 14 July 2025 (Revision 1.1)
-**Focus:** Enhanced Query Understanding & Tool Orchestration
+**Focus:** Statistical Reasoning Framework with Quality Validation
-**Approach:** Minimal codebase changes, maximum intelligence gain
+**Approach:** Production-ready enterprise architecture with rigorous validation
-**Governance:** Australian Privacy Principles (APP) compliant
+**Governance:** Australian Privacy Principles (APP) compliant with advanced privacy assessment

 ---

 ## Executive Summary

-This plan implements **LLM-driven tool selection** to replace the current rule-based query classification system, addressing the fundamental issue where vector search fails for thematic analysis queries.
-By leveraging the LLM's natural language understanding capabilities, we transform the system from reactive pattern matching to proactive query comprehension.
+This plan implements a **statistical reasoning framework** for query understanding that addresses the fundamental challenge of handling query variance in analytical systems.
+By combining LLM reasoning with statistical validation, privacy assessment, and quality assurance, we transform the system from reactive pattern matching to adaptive intelligent analysis.

 ### Problem Analysis

-**Current Issue**: Vector search returns zero results for thematic analysis queries like "What are the main themes in user feedback about virtual learning delivery?" because similarity-based retrieval cannot identify common patterns across diverse feedback texts.
+**Current Issue**: The system cannot handle the variance and complexity of real-world analytical queries.
+Vector search fails for thematic analysis, but the deeper problem is the lack of adaptive reasoning for diverse query patterns.

-**Root Cause**: Rule-based classification lacks semantic understanding of query intent, routing analytical questions to inappropriate tools.
+**Root Cause**: Static classification systems cannot reason about optimal strategies for complex, ambiguous, or evolving query patterns that require multi-step analytical approaches.

-**Solution**: LLM-driven query understanding with intelligent tool selection and content-aware data retrieval strategies.
+**Solution**: Statistical reasoning framework with LLM-driven query understanding, rigorous sampling methodology, comprehensive quality validation, and advanced privacy protection.

 ---